 Temporary veneers are clip-on veneers that slide over your existing teeth, similar to a mouthguard.
-These veneers hide any imperfections in your smile and give you a stunning, beautiful, natural shiny smile.
+These veneers hide imperfections in your smile and give you a stunning, beautiful, natural shiny smile.

-The advantages to porcelain veneers are:
+The advantages of porcelain veneers are:

 Lack of staining:

-Nothing in dentistry is perfect though.
+Nothing in dentistry is perfect, though.
 There are some disadvantages associated with porcelain veneers:

 Not stronger than enamel:

 This finish ensures teeth look better when smiling.
-In this way, the facets act as a kind of cover for the teeth.
+In this way, the facets act as a cover for the teeth.
 They are glued to the front of the teeth that have aesthetic problems, such as stains, cracks, with spacing or misalignment.

 The permanent Veneers are, without a doubt, modern dentistry’s best way to replicate nature.
 That is always the goal of cosmetic dentistry- to replicate nature, not try to improve upon it.
 Porcelain Veneers are not the only option for changing one’s smile but are commonly used when a patient wants to gain a lot of control of their smile (change colour, size, shape, etc).